generalui/hooks-for-redux/README.md

 > Phenomenal Redux Powers!
 Itty, bitty code size...

 [Redux](https://www.npmjs.com/package/redux) has many wonderful traits, but brevity isn't one of them.
-Verbose code is not only tedious to write, but it increases the change of bugs.
+Verbose code is not only tedious to write, but it increases the chance of bugs.

 Hooks-for-redux's goal is to reduce the amount of boilerplate code required to define and manage Redux state while maximizing capability and compatibility with the Redux ecosystem.